masinde70/Algorithms/README.md

 whose vertices are users and whose edges are friendship between the users.
 Similarly, a city map can be represented by a graph whose edges are roads between the locations

+# Graph Cycle
+A cycle occurs in a graph when three or more vertices in the graph are connected to form as closed loop